B2B Marketing: How to Generate Leads Without a Sales Team

 - Cost per lead vs. outbound channels

 Don't obsess over vanity metrics like total page views or social shares.
-What matters is whether your content is bringing in qualified leads that turn into customers.

-- Months 6-12: Real results.
+Months 6-12: Real results.
 Steady organic traffic.
 Consistent lead flow.
 Clear ROI.

 SEO and content marketing are long-term plays.
 But the payoff is worth it.
 Unlike paid ads (which stop the moment you stop paying), content compounds.
-The work you do today will bring leads for years.

-The tools you actually need
+Tools you actually need

 SEO & content: